moon1pact/securesave/README.md

 Serves the job status as a self-refreshing HTML page.
-The dashboard is **read-only** (no actions can be triggered from it) and binds to `127.0.0.1` only: it is for the local user, never a network service.
+The dashboard is **read-only** (no actions can be triggered from it) and binds to `127.0.0.1` only : it is for the local user, never a network service.
 Use `--port` to change the port.

 ### Exit codes